 [ ] Complete this “Artist Application” form online

 [ ] Submit in the online application 10-15 pieces of representative work with summary page of title, medium, size and date of execution.
 For 3D work, please submit 3 images of each piece.
 Please number images to coincide with summary page.

-[ ] Submit an artist’s statement (one page or less)
+[ ] Submit an artist’s statement or reason for making art (one page or less)

 [ ] Submit any additional support materials you believe are relevant (i.e. reviews, recommendations, etc.)